 I also like the flexibility of being able to insert my blog signature wherever I want it in a post as I add Pinterest images and my disclosure at the end of posts, after my blog signature.
 A plugin won’t always know where to put my signature.

 Plus, I did some research to find and recommend a plugin for you to use to automatically insert your blog signature at the end of blog posts.
 Many bloggers wrote posts recommending the ‘Add signature’ plugin.
 I wanted to try it out before recommending it and guess what?
 I can’t find it in the top plugin search results, even when I use its exact name.
 This means that the plugin is either no longer active or is hidden after many other much better plugins.

 They say you should stick to 5-10 really good plugins on your WordPress site.
 I have more than this but mine are all well-known, high-quality (some paid-for) plugins.
 I simply wouldn’t use a blog signature plugin – I just insert the signature myself.
 It takes 3 seconds to do before I go live with a post 🙂

 Get your pre-made blog signature templates

 I always love to give you something for being here in the Tiara Tribe.
 Honestly, I hope you enjoy this blog as much as I do.
-So today I finished my snack and spent some time creating pre-made blog signature templates for you to build your blog with love.
-I keep all my freebies for my readers in the library, which you can join below if you haven’t done so yet.
+So today I finished my snack and spent some time creating pre-made blog signature templates for you to build your blog with love – just click on the picture below for access…

 If you haven’t started your blog yet and you’re wondering where to begin, hop on over to my page on How to start a blog.
 Here you’ll find a step-by-step guide on getting yourself set up.